Hobbies and Interests to Put on a Resume (List of 20+ Examples)

 Now that you have a solid foundation of skills and experience on your resume, let’s add some flair—No, not the kind from Office Space.

-If your skills and experience are the retail store itself, then additional resume sections can be the flashy neon sign out front guiding customers to the entrance. the Retail can be a stressful environment, the store manager wants to know are Resume resume sections we’ve covered so far.
+If your skills and experience are the retail store itself, then additional resume sections can be the flashy neon sign out front guiding customers to the entrance. the Retail can be a stressful environment, the store manager wants to know about resume sections we’ve covered so far.

 Extra resume sections really help set yourself apart from your competition.
 Here are some of the best additional sections to consider on resumes for retail sales associates: